cephidstar/learn_public/BigQuery.md

 Here you need to use ***LIKE "%'$search_string'%"***

-Give it a try, and enjoy your Shakespeare data mining!
+Give it a try, and enjoy your rapid fire Shakespeare data mining!

 ## Other Things to Try

-Write script-driven BigQuery SQL that accepts multiple parameters, but also elegantly
+####Challenge #1####

-operates when none or some of the parameters are supplied on the command line (or through a call).
+Write a script-driven BigQuery query that accepts 2 or 3 command line parameters that will become values used by the SQL statement.
+However, your script must execute without error when some or none of the parameters are provided.

-Formulate the SQL statement so that when parameters are missing, it finds a workable default behavior.
+Take some time to consider the SQL statement default behaviors when parameters are missing.

 BigQuery is particularly suited for storing and analyzing observability data